CBNU-Graduation-Projects/.github/README.md

 # .github
 We are formed to carry out Graduation-Projects conducted in the capstone project course established in 2024 at CBNU - Software Engineering Department.
+Our project involves receiving photos of plant leaves from users via a web or app interface, using a CNN-trained disease prediction model to predict diseases present in the inputted plants.
+Finally, we provide a service that questions ChatGPT about the predicted disease to offer solutions for it.